ibm-cloud-docs/assistant/dialog-build.md

     When you open the dialog builder for the first time, the following nodes are created for you:
     - **Welcome**: The first node.
 It contains a greeting that is displayed to your users when they first engage with the service.
 You can edit the greeting.

+      **Note**: This node is not triggered in dialog flows that are initiated by users.
+For example, dialogs used in integrations with channels such as Facebook or Slack never trigger the welcome special condition.
     - **Anything else**: The final node.
 It contains phrases that are used to reply to users when their input is not recognized.
 You can replace the responses that are provided or add more responses with a similar meaning to add variety to the conversation.
 You can also choose whether you want the service to return each response that is defined in turn or return them in random order.
 1. To add more nodes to the dialog tree, click the **More** ![More icon](images/kabob.png) icon on the **Welcome** node, and then select **Add node below**.
 1. Enter a condition that, when met, triggers the service to process the node.